 “The results also suggest that companies are making these crisis-related changes with the long term in mind.”
 McKinsey & Company

-As a Silver Cloud Solutions Microsoft Partner, Opus is expertly placed to help businesses scope out, set up, implement and maintain Microsoft Teams now, during this critical time, and into the future.
+As a Microsoft Gold Partner, Opus is expertly placed to help businesses scope out, set up, implement and maintain Microsoft Teams now, during this critical time, and into the future.
 We can upgrade an organisation’s estate around Teams or recommend Teams as part of a wider communications estate implementation, depending on each customer’s unique circumstances and requirements.

 Businesses across the UK will have experienced the knee-jerk reaction to remote working.
 But the new normal is exactly that: a new normal around which businesses must adapt if they want to thrive and grow in the coming years.
 Like the new normal, teams aren’t made in a moment.
 They are the result of continuous, repeated teamwork, a coming-together of different employees and their ideas to serve and solve for the customer.
 They just need the right software to connect, first.